 If you have PayPal enabled as a gateway in WooCommerce, you’ll have the option in our Map > Payment Methods > Advanced Options to enable transaction fee syncing, where we sync the transaction fee for the payment over to QuickBooks Online as a separate journal entry.
 You can read more about this in our Transaction Fee Syncing article.

-However, we recommend you NOT enable transaction fee syncing for PayPal fees in our sync, as if you connect your PayPal account to your QuickBooks Online bank account in QuickBooks Online – as you should – then transaction fees will be automatically pulled in from PayPal as a transaction in your Banking tab in QuickBooks.
-From this Banking tab, you can easily add the transaction to QuickBooks, and/or add a Banking Rule to automatically recognize/add the transaction to QuickBooks.
+However, we recommend you NOT enable transaction fee syncing for PayPal fees in our sync, as if you connect your PayPal account to your QuickBooks Online bank account in QuickBooks Online – as you should – then transaction fees will be automatically recorded by QuickBooks when matching a PayPal transaction in your Banking tab.

-- The actual gross amount of the sale ($6.99 above).
-This will be matched to the invoice or sales receipt we already have synced into QuickBooks.
+- The actual gross amount of the sale ($160.00 above).
+This will be matched to the invoice payment or sales receipt we already have synced into QuickBooks.

 This method is recommended, as it’s the most efficient/effective way to ensure all your transaction fees for PayPal are recorded correctly and accurately.
-If our sync was also syncing transaction fees for PayPal, you’d have to match them on this screen instead of adding them – and aside from being redundant, it opens up the possibility for a transaction fee to be double-recorded in QuickBooks.
+If our sync was also syncing transaction fees for PayPal, you would end up with transaction fees being double recorded in QuickBooks.